jonas-eschle/raredecay/README.md

 The following is split into a (simple) user-manual, a more detailed user-with-developer-skills (create your own analysis tools) section and a developer section.
 Start reading with the simple user-manual and go on until you have enough details.

 # A simple user-guide #

+First of all, whatever you do: DO NEVER CHANGE THE KEYWORDS/VARIABLE NAMES, only its values.
 Explained modules:
 - main
 - config-files
+- meta_config

 ## main ##